lifebit-ai/mini-mock-nf/README.md

 ## How to run it

-This pipeline has three mandatory parameters and one options:
+This pipeline has four mandatory parameters and one options:

 - [optional] `reads`: Path to paired-end FastQ files that must be specified with a glob pattern.
 By default it is set to `"${baseDir}/reads/*_{1,2}*"`